 The contacts between Japan's Imperial Family and the Danish Royal Family also have a significant role to play for the two countries' friendship.
 The first official visit of Their Majesties the Emperor and Empress to Denmark was realized in 1998 (31 May – 4 June), and Her Majesty the Queen and His Royal Highness Prince Consort of the Kingdom of Denmark paid the second state visit to Japan in November, 2004 since the first state visit in May 1980.

 In 2004 H.I.H. the Crown Prince of Japan visited Denmark to attend the royal wedding of H.R.H. the Crown Prince and H.R.H. the Crown Princess.

 In 2005 H.R.H. the Crown Prince and H.R.H. the Crown Princess visited Japan to attend Aichi Expo.

 In June 2011 after the Great East Japan Earthquake H.R.H.
 Crown Prince Frederik visited Higashimatsushima city in Miyagi prefecture suffered from the earth quake and tsunami to express sympathy.
 In October 2011 H.R.H.
 Prince Joachim and H.R.H.
 Princess Marie visited Japan and had an audience with Their Majesties Emperor and Empress.

 In October 2012 Foreign minister Mr. Villy Søvndal visited Japan, and had a bilateral meeting with Japanese Foreign Minister Koichiro Genba.
-He also visited Higashimatsushima city to express sympathy for the suffered.
+Mr. Søvndal and Minister for Climate, Energy and Building Mr. Martin Lidegaardalso visited Higashimatsushima city to express sympathy for the suffered.

 1998 Their Majesties The Emperor and The Empress